The Blind Spot

 Every February, we hear as well about the famous legal case that ended segregation in schools, Brown v.
 Board of Education.
 We hear well-deserved praise for lawyer Thurgood Marshall, yet we hear nothing of the role played by 16-year-old Barbara Johns.

 Barbara Johns: American hero

 Since the older civil rights activists had failed to get better funding for the school, Johns announced, it was now up to the students to get the job done.
 They organized a student strike.
 They also asked the NAACP to file a lawsuit to obtain better funding.
 Lawyers said they would not do that but would instead sue to desegregate the schools.
 Johns and her fellow students accepted the compromise, and that legal case merged with a few less dramatic cases to became, yes, Brown v.
 Board of Education.

 Because Barbara Johns was a teenager, she got little fame then for her achievement and is all-but-forgotten today.
 As Taylor Branch put it in his Pulitzer-winning Parting the Waters: America in the King Years 1954-63:

 "[T]he case remained muffled in white consciousness, and the schoolchild origins of the lawsuit were lost as well on nearly all Negroes outside Prince Edward County. ...
 The idea that non-adults of any race might play a leading role in political events had simply failed to register on anyone — except perhaps the Klansmen who burned a cross in the Johns' yard one night, and even then people thought their target might not have been Barbara but her notorious firebrand uncle."Because she was young, her heroism is ignored and forgotten.
-Maybe we need a Youth History Month.
+This is why we need Youth History Month.

 Next February, as teachers and advertisers and political leaders urge us to remember the contributions of blacks to history, it might be a good time to urge them to remember the contributions of youth to history, including black history.